puppetlabs/puppetlabs-apache/README.md

 ##### `priority`

 Sets the relative load-order for Apache HTTPD VirtualHost configuration files.
-Default: '25'.

 If nothing matches the priority, the first name-based virtual host is used.
 Likewise, passing a higher priority causes the alphabetically first name-based virtual host to be used if no other names match.